-The Diagnostic Audiology Program offers comprehensive, expert evaluation and management of various degrees of hearing loss in infants, children and adolescents.
+The Hearing Disorders Clinic and the Audiology Program offer comprehensive, multi-disciplinary evaluation and management of various degrees of hearing loss in infants, children and adolescents.

 The Feeding and Swallowing Program works with families whose infants, children and adolescents have feeding and poor swallowing difficulties.

 The Sinus Surgery Program collaborates with pulmonary experts to treat a variety of sinus problems in children with multiple medical conditions including cystic fibrosis.
 Included within this program is the Sinonasal Disorders Clinic providing joint allergy-immunology and otolaryngology evaluation.